 High blood sugar causes a lot of health concernssuch as diabetes, heart disease, kidney disease, weight gain, high blood pressure and high cholesterol, gout, and more.

-The Center for Disease Control and Prevention (CDC) reports that there are about 37.3 million Americans have diabetes and about 96 million Americans 18 and older have a prediabetes condition.
+The Centers for Disease Control and Prevention (CDC) reports that there are about 37.3 million Americans have diabetes and about 96 million Americans 18 and older have a pre-diabetes condition.
 Diabetes is one of the leading causes of death in the US.